Back

 4. Storage Space Utilization

 When managed efficiently, storage space may be put to its full potential.
-This key performance indicator assesses how successfully businesses and individuals use warehouse space, which can help to avoid unnecessary waste and the early construction of new warehouses.
+This key performance indicator assesses how successfully businesses and individuals use warehouse space, which can help avoid unnecessary waste and the early construction of new warehouses.

 Formula: (Total Used Storage Space / Total Available Storage Space) x 100